hdaklue/polish/README.md

 }
 ```

-The goal is to eliminate scattered formatting logic and create a clean, testable, and maintainable system for your presentation layer.
+The ultimate goal is to eliminate scattered formatting logic and create a clean, testable, and maintainable system for your presentation layer that actually brings joy to your development process.

-## Advanced Features
+## Advanced Features: The Details That Matter

-### Method Validation
+### Automatic Method Validation
-Polish automatically validates that polisher methods exist and throws helpful exceptions:
+Polish includes intelligent reflection-based validation that catches typos before they become bugs:

 ```php
 UlidPolisher::invalidMethod($ulid);
 // Throws: UnsupportedPolisherMethodException:
 // Polisher [App\Polishers\UlidPolisher] does not support static polish method [invalidMethod].
 ```

+No more silent failures or mysterious undefined method errors — Polish tells you exactly what went wrong and how to fix it.

 ### Chainable Operations
 Since polishers return formatted data, you can chain operations: